Assembly language programmers and consultants

 We are in an excellent position to help you with your assembly needs and issues for PCs and embedded systems.

-We are one of the last remaining experts on this earth who not only love assembly language but actually use it as our main everyday programming language.
+We are one of the last remaining experts on this earth that love assembly language programming.

 Some areas we can help you with include: